-If you have now deduced that it is your charger at fault, head over to our Oral-B chargers page to find a suitable replacement.
+If you have now deduced that it is your charger at fault, head over to our Oral-B chargers page or Philips Sonicare chargers page to find a suitable replacement.
 Otherwise, continue below for help fixing the toothbrush itself.

 Internal Toothbrush Fault

-There are two main causes for charging faults inside the toothbrush, either damaged components for example from being dropped, or a failed battery.
+There are two main causes for charging faults inside the toothbrush, either damaged components for example from being dropped or from water seeping inside, or a failed battery.